awsdocs/iam-user-guide/doc_source/id_roles_compare-resource-policies.md

 **Note**
 IAM roles and resource\-based policies delegate access across accounts only within a single partition\.
 For example, you can't add cross\-account access between an account in the standard `aws` partition and an account in the `aws-cn` partition\.

 For example, assume that you manage `AccountA` and `AccountB`\.
 In `AccountA`, you have the Amazon S3 bucket named `BucketA`\.
-You attach a resource\-based policy to `BucketA` that allows all `AccountB` principals full access to objects in your bucket\.
+You attach a resource\-based policy to `BucketA` that allows all principals in `AccountB` full access to objects in your bucket\.
 They can create, read, or delete any objects in that bucket\.
 In `AccountB`, you attach a policy to the IAM user named `User2`\.
 That policy allows the user read\-only access to the objects in `BucketA`\.
 That means that `User2` can view the objects, but not create, edit, or delete them\.

 ![\[Delegating access to an AWS account\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/Delegation.png)